 - Family (particularly grandparents) and friends still offering your kids sugary foods and treats.

 The Most Obvious Culprits

 The first step I took was to look at alternatives to bread.
 Three of the five school days, I would replace the bread with an alternative.

 I also got my kids involved.
 We went shopping together and looked at different options.
 I taught them to read food labels and understand the sugar content in foods.
-As a general rule, we tried to stick to a food item below ten to fifteen grams of sugar per serving.
+As a general rule, we tried to stick to a food item below ten grams of sugar per serving.
 They would read the label and look for the carb content and then decide if it fits our new guideline.

 Here are some of the alternatives compared to regular bread:

 - Low-carb Seeded bread – Commercially available (comes in all shapes and sizes, e.g. bread, rolls, bagels)

 - Fathead Dough (can be turned into sandwiches, sausage rolls, and basically anything)